Szara-ManOfHonor/CDDA-Mods/README.md

 # Links to other repository
 https://github.com/TheGoatGod/Goats-Mod-Compilation-redux
 Following my haitus, I used many of TheGoatGd's updates.
-The goat also has a *lot* more mods in the pack, but few I've wanted to add to this pack.
+The Goat also has a *lot* more mods in the pack, but few I've wanted to add to this pack.
 It is however useful for things like Ascension.
 Definitely give it a look.

-# Removed mods
-(For reasons other than being mainlined or maintained elsewhere) Disinfectant Powder, "powder_disinfectant", by Broken "Spaghetti" Admin- This mod doesn't add any way to create or obtain the disinfectant powder which it adds as an item, so it is effectively useless.